AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

 several executables can be built from a single project file.
 Of course, a given executable might not (and in general will not) need all the source files referenced by the project.
-As opposed to other build mechanisms such as through a *Makefile*, you does not need to specify the list of dependencies of each executable.
+As opposed to other build mechanisms such as through a *Makefile*, you do not need to specify the list of dependencies of each executable.
 The project-aware builder knows enough of the semantics of the languages to build and link only the necessary elements.